gencoglutugrul/nestjs-bot-api/README.md

 TODOS:

+DONE:

+- update setup script for slack env variables
 - Need a Notification module to send notification whenever we encounter with captcha

-DONE:

 - Installation guide needs to be improved
 - Script for installation automatization
 - POST data validation needs to be as same as Wix input validation.